 As is often the case in a small city, Cleveland doesn't have a public transportation system that people use for their commute.

 Cleveland is an extremely ethnically-diverse city.
 The people who call Cleveland home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Cleveland, accounting for 39.33% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Cleveland residents report their race to be White, followed by Black or African-American.
-Cleveland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.72% of the city’s residents.
-Important ancestries of people in Cleveland include Irish, German, English, Scots-Irish, and French.
+Important ancestries of people in Cleveland include Irish, German, English, Scots-Irish, and Scottish.

 The most common language spoken in Cleveland is English.
 Other important languages spoken here include Spanish and Italian.